vibeAIrFORCE/Docs/HOW_TO_VIBE.md

 # How to VIBE with Your VIBE.aiRforce Agent

 Welcome, VIBEr!
 You're about to embark on a journey with a VIBE.aiRforce AI Agent – your quirky, smart, and incredibly capable partner in conquering tasks.
-Whether you choose the Giraffe, Wizard, or Frog, get ready to Think.
+Get ready to Think.
 VIBE.
 Done.

 This guide will help you understand how your agent thinks, operates, and how you can best interact with it to achieve amazing results.

 ---

-## (Understanding Your Agent's Core)
+## 🚀 Quick Start: Shortcut Buttons for New VIBErs

+**New to VIBE AI?** Don't worry about crafting the perfect prompt!
+We've got you covered with shortcut buttons that demonstrate our agent capabilities instantly.

+### How to Use Shortcut Buttons:
+1. **Look for the suggestion buttons** under the text input area
+2. **Click any button** that interests you (Investment Opportunities, Ethereum Project Analysis, Show Tools & Examples, etc.)
+3. **Make coffee ☕** while our agents work their magic
+4. **Return to see comprehensive results** - full analysis, research, or demonstrations ready!

+### Available Shortcut Categories:
+- **Investment Opportunities**: Get market analysis and investment insights
+- **Ethereum Project Analysis**: Deep dive into Web3 projects and tokenomics
+- **Show Tools & Examples**: Discover all available agent capabilities
+- **Pump.fun Scanner**: Analyze new token launches with VIBE ratings
+- **Smart Wallet Analysis**: Track whale movements and trading patterns
+- **KOL Research**: Social sentiment and influencer analysis

+**Pro Tip**: These buttons are perfect for first-time users who want to experience our agent superpowers without overthinking prompts.
+Click → Coffee ☕ → Results!

+---

 *   **Your Agent's Identity:** Think of your agent as a full-spectrum autonomous assistant.
 It can research, write, develop software, analyze data, and solve problems creatively.
 It's got a Linux environment, internet access, and a whole suite of tools.
 *   **The VIBE Philosophy:** We're about making advanced tech accessible, powerful, playful, and even a bit meme-worthy.